UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

 17. Make sure that you have the linux-firmware (should be already done).

+        # Skip this step, `linux-firmware` is already in the system image:
         sudo apt-get install -y linux-firmware

 18. Now is a good time to update your system:

         sudo apt-get update
-        sudo apt-get upgrade
+        sudo apt-get -y upgrade

 19. Make sure the file `/etc/modules-load.d/raspi-camera.conf` exists:

-        # This command is no longer needed; it has already been done
+        # Skip the command immediately below; it has already been done
-        # with the standard image.
+        # to the system image.
         sudo sh -c 'echo "bcm2835-v4l2 gst_v4l2src_is_broken=1" > /etc/modules-load.d/raspi-camera.conf'

 20. Create a catkin workspace:

-        # This should already have been done in the system image:
         cd ~
         mkdir -p catkin_ws/src
         cd catkin_ws